rimonnnn/ble_vitals_scanner/README.md

 ## Architecture Overview

-The project uses a simple layered architecture.
+The project follows a simple layered architecture.

-### 1. Presentation Layer
+### Presentation Layer

 Responsible for UI screens and user interaction.